 'Creating weekly sessions like this can be a great way of strengthening relationships and outcomes, but let's not be fooled, it's not easy.
 There's a lot more to be done beforehand to successfully gather the right turnout.
 Many parents would avoid this invitation for obvious reasons.'

-As the children became more proficient, the group gradually whittled down so that I could focus more on those who needed it.
+As the children became more proficient, the group gradually whittled down so that I could focus on a smaller group.
 After a couple of terms, I was left with 3 children and their mothers.
 We'd spent quite a lot of time together, and for this reason know each other well.

 'As we talked and worked together, the dynamics were changing.
 The parents were beginning to look forwards to this.
 This was becoming a highlight of their week.
 It's incredible to be able to offer this to the community because parents like nothing more than to spend time in school alongside their child.'

-For that year, and in our great little afternoon sessions, It was not just the children that I was teaching how to read.
+In our great little afternoon sessions, It was not just the children that I had been teaching how to read.

 The WIN / WIN